Miocene: Climate

 Climates remained moderately warm, although the slow global cooling that eventually led to the Pleistocene glaciations continued.
-Although a long-term cooling trend was well underway, there is evidence of a warm period during the Miocene when the global climate rivalled that of the Oligocene.
-The climate of the Miocene has been suggested as a good analogue for future warmer climates caused by anthropogenic global warming, with this being especially true of the global climate during the Middle Miocene Climatic Optimum (MMCO), because the last time carbon dioxide levels were comparable to projected future atmospheric carbon dioxide levels resulting from anthropogenic climate change was during the MMCO.
+Although a long-term cooling trend was well under way, there is evidence of a warm period during the Miocene when the global climate rivalled that of the Oligocene.
+The climate of the Miocene has been suggested as a good analogue for future warmer climates caused by anthropogenic global warming, with this being especially true of the global climate during the Middle Miocene Climatic Optimum (MMCO), because that was the last time CO_{2} levels were comparable to projected future atmospheric CO_{2} levels resulting from anthropogenic climate change.
 The Ross Sea margin of the East Antarctic Ice Sheet (EAIS) was highly dynamic during the Early Miocene.

 The Miocene began with the Early Miocene Cool Event (Mi-1) around 23 million years ago, which marked the start of the Early Miocene Cool Interval (EMCI).
-This cool event occurred immediately after the Oligocene-Miocene Transition (OMT) during a major expansion of Antarctica's ice sheets, but was not associated with a significant drop in atmospheric carbon dioxide levels.
-Both continental and oceanic thermal gradients in mid-latitudes during the Early Miocene were very similar to those in the present.
+This cool event occurred immediately after the Oligocene-Miocene Transition (OMT) during a major expansion of Antarctica's ice sheets, but was not associated with a significant drop in atmospheric CO_{2} levels.
+Both continental and oceanic thermal gradients in mid-latitudes during the Early Miocene were very similar to those at present.
 Global cooling caused the East Asian Summer Monsoon (EASM) to begin to take on its modern form during the Early Miocene.
 From 22.1 to 19.7 Ma, the Xining Basin experienced relative warmth and humidity amidst a broader aridification trend.